Colossus-Services/bones_api/README.md

  $> dart pub global activate bones_api
 ```

-Now tou can use the CLI directly:
+Now you can use the CLI directly:

 ```bash
   $> bones_api --help